kymlu/eating-memories/src/pages/posts/roasted-veggie-pasta-sauce.md

 >
 > I like having additional 3-4 kinds of veggies for a variety of flavour and nutrients.
 >
-> The onion and garlic are more of a seasoning than veggie.
+> The onion and garlic are for the flavour.

 Preheat oven to 400F.